fix gcmc command

 Do not set “neigh_modify once yes” or else this fix will never be called.
 Reneighboring is required.

 Can be run in parallel, but aspects of the GCMC part will not scale well in parallel.
-Only usable for 3D simulations with orthogonal simulation cells.
+Only usable for 3D simulations.

 Note that very lengthy simulations involving insertions/deletions of billions of gas molecules may run out of atom or molecule IDs and trigger an error, so it is better to run multiple shorter-duration simulations.
 Likewise, very large molecules have not been tested and may turn out to be problematic.

 Use of multiple fix gcmc commands in the same input script can be problematic if using a template molecule.
 The issue is that the user-referenced template molecule in the second fix gcmc command may no longer exist since it might have been deleted by the first fix gcmc command.
 An existing template molecule will need to be referenced by the user for each subsequent fix gcmc command.

 The option defaults are mol = no, maxangle = 10, overlap_cutoff = 0.0, fugacity_coeff = 1.0, intra_energy = 0.0, tfac_insert = 1.0.
 (Patomtrans, Pmoltrans, Pmolrotate) = (1, 0, 0) for mol = no and (0, 1, 1) for mol = yes. full_energy = no, except for the situations where full_energy is required, as listed above.